abbistani/islandora_collection_csv_import/README.md

 in which case the PID will be assigned automatically), and PARENT is a list of pids (separated by ~) to which this collection will have an isMemberOfCollection relationship.

-The CSV can also contain a COLLECTION_POLICY COLUMN with the complete path to a valid COLLECTION_POLICY XML file for the collection object.
+The CSV can also contain a COLLECTION_POLICY column with the complete path to a valid COLLECTION_POLICY XML file for the collection object.
+This file should be on your server, in a location and with permissions that enable it to be read by the web server user id.
 If you choose not to add a COLLECTION_POLICY, you won't be able to add to the collections using the GUI (though you can add to them programmatically).

 ## Troubleshooting/Issues